bcwaldon/klondike/README.md

 ### Install Tools

-These tools are used to generate the configuration for a new konduct cluster:
+These tools are used to generate the configuration for a new klondike cluster:

 - [cfssl](https://github.com/cloudflare/cfssl)
 - [awscli](https://aws.amazon.com/cli/)